X-Gorn/BulkLoader/README.md

 ---

-Telegram Bot to Bulk Downloading list of yt-dlp supported urls and Upload to Telegram.
+Telegram Bot to Bulk Downloading list of yt-dlp/ffmpeg supported urls and Upload to Telegram.

 ### Features: